Skip to main content

 Students will recognize and understand the numerals 1 to 20, learn about comparisons, the calendar, the clock, measurement, patterns and geometric shapes.
 Students will gain an understanding of addition, subtraction, graphing and the place values 1 to 19.
 Place value, measurement and geometry are also introduced.
 A variety of manipulatives, games and other hands on activities are used to increase the students’ knowledge and understanding.

 Children play both indoors and outdoors, promoting motor coordination, imagination, fair play, sharing and sportsmanship.
-During free play, children experience leadership, problem solving, social skills and language development.
+During free play, children experience leadership, problem solving skills, social skills and language development.
 When children are playing, they are learning.

 The Kindergarten topics include: